 Enable/Disable "how ask works"

-The outlook for preterm labour depends on how early your baby is delivered in the course of your pregnancy, with complications decreasing and survival increasing dramatically between 24-34 weeks’ gestation.
-The longer that delivery can be delayed, …
+The outlook for preterm labor depends on how early your baby is delivered in the course of your pregnancy, with complications decreasing and survival increasing dramatically between 24-34 weeks-gestation.
+The longer that delivery can be delayed, the …

 About this article

 Author: Dr Idan Ben-Barak PhD, MSc, BSc (Med)

 Last reviewed: 19 May 2018

 Votes: 854 (Click smiley face below left to rate)